Common Gems & Minerals

 Located in Australia, Burma, India, Namibia, South Africa, the United States, Brazil, Canada, China, and Korea

-Located in Mexico, Morocco, Pakistan, and the United States
+Located in Mexico, South Africa, and the United States